Covid-19 Preventative Policy | Free 3 Day Expedited Shipping orders over $50

 However, before running out to treat your common cold or respiratory infection with CBD oil, there are a few essential details to consider.

-CBD is a powerful antioxidant for maintaining long-term health and beautiful skin.
+CBD is a powerful antioxidant for maintaining the long-term health and beauty of your skin.
 It also works as a targeted anti-bacterial agent.
 However, studies show that both CBD and THC reduce immune function, making it an excellent treatment for autoimmune diseases but not the ideal supplement to fight off the common cold.

 This is an impressive list of immunosuppressive properties with remarkable medical benefits to treat autoimmune disease, but less desirable for the average healthy person looking for a quick immunity boost.